Iberdrola in Mexico

 Sustainable development in Mexico

-More than two decades ago we came to Mexico with the aim of assuming an important role in the energy business.
-Our purpose soon became a long-term commitment to the country's energy and sustainable development.
-But we not only promote renewable energy, we also participate in the development of the communities in which we are present and their environment with initiatives focused on counteracting the effect of global warming and conserving Mexico's biodiversity.
-We also seek to generate a positive impact on the most vulnerable groups in society.
+More than two decades ago Iberdrola México was founded to play a major role in the energy business.
+Its purpose soon became a long-term commitment to the country's energy and sustainable development.
+But not only does it promote renewable energy, it also participates in the development of the communities where it is present and the surrounding area with initiatives focused on conserving Mexico's biodiversity.
+Iberdrola México also seeks to have a positive impact on the most vulnerable groups in society.

-Our Mexican journey began in 1999 in the state of Nuevo León, with our first combined cycle plant, Dulces Nombres, promoted by Iberdrola México External link, opens in new window. , a subsidiary of the company in the country.
-However, it was in 2007 when we placed our first wind turbine during the construction of Iberdrola's first renewable facility in the country: Parques Ecológicos de México (PEM), in Oaxaca, which began operations a year later.
-Since then, the story of renewable energy in the country has continued to grow and, with the collaboration of engineers and other specialists in the energy sector, it has been possible to operate our plants and parks located in 12 states in the country.
+Iberdrola México External link, opens in new window. , began in 1999 in the state of Nuevo León, with its first combined cycle plant, Dulces Nombres.
+However, it was in 2007 when it installed its first wind farm in the country, Parques Ecológicos de México (PEM), in Oaxaca, which began operations a year later.
+Since then, renewable energy in the country has continued to grow and, with the help of engineers and other specialists in energy, it has been possible to operate plants and farms located in 12 of the country’s states.

 Iberdrola Mexico's main businesses are: